kimptoc/wowactivityfeed/readme.txt

 - are we doing the achievements rejig for guilds?

 BUGS
+- seem to have stability issues on appfog... review error logs

 maybe....
 - kimptopanda showing achievements that they dont have...revealed all in winterspring, check in-game
 - not handling the totally new entry bit - showing undefined in feed...